xyamzw/docs/docs/guide/advanced/sso.md

 As shown in the above table, a string of redundant ids is added after the newly registered single sign-on user name

-This is because the same user already exists in the AList user database, so the sso_id is also added after the user name
+This is because the same user already exists in the OpenList user database, so the sso_id is also added after the user name

-If your newly registered single sign-on user name does not exist in the AList user database, it will not add the sso_id after the name
+If your newly registered single sign-on user name does not exist in the OpenList user database, it will not add the sso_id after the name

 <br/>

-**4.2-What should I do if I don’t want the SSO account to be registered as an AList account?**
+**4.2-What should I do if I don’t want the SSO account to be registered as an OpenList account?**

 Just turn `SSO auto register` off,This will not affect the use of accounts that have been registered using Sso